shoooooman/ACFTS/repo/implementation/client/README.md

 `insedeTx` has `From`, `To` and `Amounts` as well as `generalTx`, but the types of the first two are not `model.Address`, but `int` for simplicity.

-It means, you can designate the sender and the receivers by client indexes in one cluster.
+It means you can designate the sender and the receivers by the client indexes in one cluster.

 You can convert `insideTx` to `generalTx` with `convertInsideTxs()`.